GinGinWang/MTQ/README.md

 # Multivariate Triangular Quantiles for Novelty Detection
-Pytorch to replicate experiments in the  NIPS2019 paper Multivariate Triangular Quantiles for Novelty Detection (published soon).
+Pytorch implementation to replicate experiments in the  NIPS2019 paper, Multivariate Triangular Quantiles for Novelty Detection (published soon).

 # Datasets